TechnologyAdvice/fixd/README.md

 'use strict'
 const fixd = require('fixd')

-// Add a new fixture
+// Add a new object
-fixd.foo = { fizz: 'buzz', baz: { quz: 'baz' } }
+fixd.foo = {
+  fizz: 'buzz',
+  baz: {
+    quz: 'baz'
+  }
+}

-// Access fixture
+// Access object
 fixd.foo // -> { fizz: 'buzz', baz: { quz: 'baz' } }

-// Throws error
-foo.fizz = 'bazz' // -> ERROR: Cannot assign to read only property
+// Throws error, prevents mutations foo.fizz = 'bazz' // -> ERROR: Cannot assign to read only property
 ```

-_Note: While `Object.freeze` will prevent modifications, `use strict` must be applied to the document in order to throw error on attempted mutation`_
+_Note: While `Object.freeze` will prevent modifications, `use strict` must be applied to the document in order to throw error on attempted mutation_

 ## Creating New Instances